mees-/journal-posts/entries/day-two.md

 think journal sounds cooler.
 As I mentioned in my previous post my main motivation for the project was that I wanted a nice way to look at my private journal entries.
 I used to use [Day one](https://dayoneapp.com/) a lot and I liked having a place for my thoughts.
-Those thoughts, however were not meant to be made public ever.
+Those thoughts however, were not meant to be made public ever.

 I've really enjoyed creating the site and hope to be working on it some more for